tmakatos/qemu/docs/devel/vfio-user.rst

 intermittent or innocuous and should be retried, therefore the client should attempt to reconnect to the socket.
 Since an intentional server restart (e.g. due to an upgrade) might take some time, a reasonable timeout should be used.
-In cases where the disconnection is expected (e.g. the guest shutting down), no new requests will be sent anyway so this situation doesn't pose a problem.
+In cases where the disconnection is expected (e.g. the client exits), no new commands will be sent anyway so this situation does not pose a problem.
 The control stack will clean up accordingly.

 Parametrizing this behaviour by having the virtual device advertise a